brody-tm/daily-doodles/README.md

 # DailyDoodles
-### DailyDoodles is a drawing-based social media app where users are given daily prompts to doodle and share with other users!
+### DailyDoodles is a drawing-based social media app where users are given drawing prompts to doodle and share with other users!
 Draw pictures in a full range of colors, add a caption, and upload your image for the world to see!\
 Then do this every day!
 Most liked doodles of the day are displayed on our leaderbord!
 ### Visit the site here: